 If you need to take a break from the fun, ride on the Rhine River cruise, skyride or steam train.
 These are 3 ways to see the beautiful landscape and get some downtime.

 Let the kids rest and cool off during the heat of the day when you view one of the many fabulous shows.
-You can even see this super cool show, Mix It Up!, while dining on Italian food at Ristorante della Plazza.
+You can even see a show while dining on Italian food at Ristorante della Plazza.
 Feel the energy of Irish dance with Celtic Fyre or explore rock-n-roll in England with London Rocks!

 You can also stroll through Lorikeet Glen to get a close-up look at a wide variety of gorgeous birds or rest your tired feet and sit on the nearby benches surrounded by lush trees and fragrant flowers.